Better health in our 30s

 - Your proactive health plan

-That’s taking an unnecessary risk.
-For example, missing check-ups is a bad habit to get into.
-There are many serious health problems – such as skin cancer, heart disease and diabetes – that affect people in their 30s and don’t always have any early warning signs that ring alarm bells, so check-ups are important.
+Unfortunately, there are many health problems, some of which are quite serious – such as skin cancer, heart disease and diabetes – that affect people in their 30s.
+What is even more dangerous is that they often don’t have any early warning signs that ring alarm bells.

 Future challenges